rubocode/frontier.nvim/doc/design/goals.md

 ### ASPIRATION

-When I am done with these, I would have created a colorscheme I would personally use and evolved a mapping abstraction with up-to-date feature support.
+When I am done with these, I would have created a colorscheme I would personally use and evolved a mapping abstraction with up-to-date feature support with the ability tinker with easily and adapt rapidly with future changes.
+It is also a goal to keep it as simple as possible, but no simpler.

 > Once you start thinking more about where you want to be than about
 > making the best product, you’re screwed.